 The Company determined that it has a permanent establishment in Canada, as defined by article V(2)(c) of the Convention between Canada and the United States of America with Respect to Taxes on Income and on Capital (the "Treaty"), which would be subject to Canadian taxation as levied under the Income Tax Act.
-The Company filed Canadian T2 Corporation Income Tax Returns and related information returns under the Voluntary Disclosure Program with the Canada Revenue Agency ("CRA") to cover the 2013 through 2021 tax years during which a permanent establishment was in place.
-The Company will also file an annual Canadian T2 Corporation Income Tax return to report the ongoing activity of the permanent establishment for 2022 through 2024, and future taxation years.
+The Company filed Canadian T2 Corporation Income Tax Returns and related information returns under the Voluntary Disclosure Program with the Canada Revenue Agency ("CRA") to cover the 2013 through 2023 tax years during which a permanent establishment was in place.
+The Company will also file an annual Canadian T2 Corporation Income Tax return to report the ongoing activity of the permanent establishment for 2024, the final year that permanent establishment is in place.

-Income tax expense in Q1 Fiscal 2024 and Q1 Fiscal 2023 includes a reserve of \$25,000 and \$25,000, respectively, related to the estimated Fiscal Years 2024 and 2023 Canada foreign income tax year liability, respectively.
+Income tax expense in Q3 Fiscal 2024 and Q3 Fiscal 2023 includes a reserve of \$25,000 and \$25,000, respectively, related to the estimated Fiscal Years 2024 and 2023 Canada foreign income tax year liability, respectively; and estimated quarterly domestic tax payments.
 These reserves are included in "Accrued expenses" in the consolidated balance sheets.